 A Brownfield site is real property with plans for redevelopment, that has the potential presence of pollution and subsurface hazardous substance contamination.
 And the Brownfields Revitalization and Environmental Restoration Act of 2001 (also known as the Brownfields Act) encourages environmental remediation when and where necessary.
 The act is a proponent of redevelopment and revitalization, nationwide.
 In fact, according to the USEPA, there are approximately 450,000 Brownfields Sites in the country.
 Updated April 26, 2020.

 CERCLA & Brownfields Sites

 The Brownfields Act amends the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) of 1980.
-The redevelopment process starts with a Phase I Environmental Site Assessment and the due diligence process.
-The purpose of environmental due diligence s to determine the extent of contamination and possible legal and financial risks.
+At the very least, the redevelopment process starts with limited environmental due diligence and site assessment work, to identify the potential for soil contamination and groundwater pollution.

 Brownfields Redevelopment & Environmental Due Diligence